-A 30-year-old female patient presented with a pigmented lesion on the nail of her right hallux (Figure 7A) because of her knowledge of the experience of an acquaintance, the patient presented in Case 1.
-The lesion had appeared approximately five years earlier but had not concerned her until she learned that the rather similar lesion on her acquaintance's thumb was an early melanoma.
+A 30 year old female patient presented with a pigmented lesion on the nail of her right hallux (figure 10) at the urging of a friend, the patient presented in case 1.
+The lesion had appeared approximately 5 years earlier but had not concerned her until she learned that the rather similar lesion on her friend's thumb was an early melanoma.
 She was not aware of recent change but readily conceded that she had not paid particular attention to it.

-Figure 7A.
-Close up image of longitudinal melanonychia on the right hallux of a 30-year- old woman.
+Figure 10: Close up image of longitudinal melanonychia on the right hallux of a 30 year old woman.
 This pigment band on the nail plate had been present for approximately five years with no reported recent change.
 The pigment band tapers only slightly from 2mm wide proximally to a little less than 2 mm distally.
-[Copyright: ©2012 Rosendahl et al.]

-Dermatoscopy of the surface of the nail plate (Figure 7B) revealed longitudinal melanonychia with lines parallel stretching from the proximal nail fold to the free edge of the nail.
+Dermatoscopy of the surface of the nail plate (figure 11) revealed longitudinal melanonychia with lines parallel stretching from the proximal nail fold to the free edge of the nail.
 There was some variation in the width and interval of the lines but it was not marked.
-Colors included brown and a suggestion of gray.
-The pigment was visible through the translucent nail cuticle (pseudo-Hutchinson sign), although that structure did not appear to be pigmented.
+Colours included brown and a suggestion of gray.
+The pigment was visible through the translucent nail cuticle (false Hutchison's sign) although that structure did not appear to be pigmented.

-Figure 7B.
-Dermatoscopy of the lesion shown in Figure 7A.
-Lines parallel show only slight variation in width, interval and colour.
-Colours present-brown and gray-are the colours of melanin.
+Figure 11: Dermatoscopy of the lesion shown in figure 10.
+Lines parallel show only slight variation in width interval and colour.
+Colours present- brown and gray- are the colours of melanin.
 The pigment band is wider proximally than distally.
-[Copyright: ©2012 Rosendahl et al.]

-Dermatoscopy of the free edge of the nail plate (Figure 8) revealed the presence of pigment preferentially in the superficial layers, suggesting that the tumour would be located in the proximal nail matrix.
+Dermatoscopy of the free edge of the nail plate (figure 12) revealed the presence of pigment preferentially in the superficial layers, suggesting that the tumor would be located in the proximal nail matrix (figure 13).

-Figure 8.
-Dermatoscopy of the free edge of the nail plate shows that melanin has been preferentially incorporated into the superficial portion of the nail plate.
+Figure 12: Dermatoscopy of the free edge of the nail plate shows that melanin has been preferentially incorporated into the superficial portion of the nail plate.
 This indicates that it is originating from a lesion in the proximal portion of the nail matrix.
-[Copyright: ©2012 Rosendahl et al.]